The Lodge’s Charity Work

 Alms collection box

-Over the past few years the members of the Lodge have made a number of charitable donations.
-The biggest of these was £5,500 towards the Province of Surrey 2019 Festival in aid of the Royal Masonic Benevolent Institution (RMBI).
-A ‘Festival’ is a five year fundraising programme in aid of Masonic charity, and each Province undertakes a Festival starting every 12 years or so.
-The RMBI provides care facilities in residential and nursing homes through England and Wales.
+Over the past few years the members of the Lodge have made a number of charitable donations. £5,500 towards the Province of Surrey 2019 Festival in aid of the Royal Masonic Benevolent Institution (a ‘Festival’ is a five year fundraising programme in aid of a designated Masonic charity, and each Province undertakes a Festival starting every 12 years or so).
+The RMBI provides care facilities in residential and nursing homes through England and Wales, additionally direct donations were made to Friends of James Terry Court £120, and Shannon Court £60.
 The Surrey Festival raised a total of £3.3million over its five year period, and Lovekyn Chantry Lodge is proud to have achieved Steward status through its generous support of the Festival over that period.
+The current Provincial Appeal is the 2030 Festival for the Masonic Charitable Foundation, and the lodge has already achieved Stewardship Status with a donation of £10,350 in February 2025

-More recently the Lodge donated £500 in 2022 to Teddies for Loving Care, a charity which provides teddies for children suffering the trauma of emergency hospital treatment.
-Teddies are very effective in offering some comfort and reassurance in trying circumstances.
-The Lodge also donated £1,000 to the Princess Alice Hospice during 2022.
-While during 2019 the Lodge donated £2,500 towards the Kingston Grammar School Chemistry Prize, demonstrating the close bond which exists between the Lodge and the School.
+Likewise in recent years the Lodge has donated £2,000 to Bedelsford School Kingston, £500 to Teddies for Loving Care, a charity which provides teddy bears for children suffering the trauma of emergency hospital treatment.
+Teddies are very effective in offering some comfort and reassurance (not to mention a distraction!) in trying circumstances.
+Most recently the Lodge has also donated another £2,000 to the Princess Alice Hospice Esher, and £2,500 to the RNLI.
+During 2019 the Lodge donated £2,500 towards providing an annual Kingston Grammar School Chemistry Prize in memoriam of W. Bro.
+Ivor Vials, a Past Master of the Lodge and former pupil of the school with a distinguished career in the chemical industry.
+The most recent donation to the School in 2024 was £5,000 in October 2024 towards refurbishment of the Science Laboratories.